 Now these were more noble-minded than those in Thessalonica [the Bereans], for they received the word with great eagerness, examining the Scriptures daily to see whether these things were so. – Acts 17:11

-You have already seen in the Beware the Wolves chapter that the false teachings and false doctrines of man abound in all directions almost as far as the eye can see.
-The only way you will not be deceived is if you know the Scriptures better than the wolves do.
+In this book, you have seen that the false teachings and false doctrines of man abound in all directions, as far as the eye can see.
+The only way you will not be deceived is if you know Scripture better than the “wolves” do.
 Even Satan and his demons know Scripture!
 We see examples in the Bible where Satan quotes Scripture, but he always does so by subtly altering or twisting it with the intention to deceive.
-He does this by adding to, misquoting, distorting, or taking away from the words of Scripture, mixing in some actual biblical truth with lies, so it all sounds convincing to you.
-You must be able to detect half-truths, lies-of-omissions, etc. which the forces of evil love to use to trick, trap and ensnare us.
-Do not underestimate the danger of those tricks – for this is exactly how Satan tricked Eve and Adam!
+He does this by adding to, misquoting, distorting, or taking away from the words of Scripture, mixing in some actual biblical truth with lies so that it all sounds very convincing and “biblical” to you.
+You must be able to detect half-truths, lies-of-omissions, etc., which the forces of evil love to use to trick, trap and ensnare us.
+Do not underestimate the danger of those tricks – for this is how Satan tricked Eve and Adam!

-I want to be called noble-minded by God, don’t you?
-In particular, notice the exhortation given to us in 1 John 4:1-3 to test the spirits.
-This also applies to testing pastors, authors, me, this book, and everything else you hear or read related to the Bible.
+I want to be called “noble-minded” by God, don’t you?
+In particular, notice the exhortation given to us in 1 John 4:1-3 to “test the spirits.”
+This also applies to testing preachers, pastors, authors, me, this book, and everything else you hear or read related to the Bible.
 But how do you test them?
 You do so by checking that what they are speaking (or writing) matches the truth of Scripture, the written Word of God.
 Scripture is the final authority.
-It is therefore essential that you actually know the Bible says; it is also essential to be able to read and utilize multiple bible translations for this very reason!
+It is, therefore, essential that you know what the Bible actually says; it is also essential to be able to read and utilize multiple Bible translations for this very reason!
 This is what “being a Berean” is all about.
 This is what I strive for myself.

 The brethren immediately sent Paul and Silas away by night to Berea [the Bereans], and when they arrived, they went into the synagogue of the Jews.
 Now these were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily to see whether these things were so. – Acts 17:10-11